NawaMan/NullableJ/README.md

 ## API

-The best and most up-to-date way to see all the methods and how to use them is to see the unit tests: [https://github.com/NawaMan/NullableJ/blob/master/src/test/java/nawaman/nullable/NullableJTest.java](HERE).
+The best and most up-to-date way to see all the methods and how to use them is to see [the unit tests](https://github.com/NawaMan/NullableJ/blob/master/src/test/java/nawaman/nullable/NullableJTest.java).
 It is easy to read, promise!

 ## Use in Gradle project